 Accept it, cherish it, and try to move on.
 It may be difficult in the beginning, but certainly not impossible.

 People will walk up to you to ask what happened and why you are sad.
 If you’re trying to be over your past, stop rewinding what happened to you.
 That’s why we suggested writing down a journal, as it would help the memory go weak once it’s out of the mind.

 The more you rewind or express your grief to people, the more you tend to feel the pain.
 So, bury your past and forget it as a bad dream.
 Things go wrong with everyone, but life goes on.

 So, stop blaming yourself for what happened.
-You may be at fault but you were not solely responsible for things to go wrong.
-The soon you would accept it, the better you would feel and would be able to overcome the entire situation.
+You may be at fault, but you were not solely responsible for things to go wrong.
+The sooner you accept it, the better you will feel and be able to overcome the entire situation.

 You’ll feel all the pain and betrayal when someone hurts you deeply.
 Sometimes, you will feel you’re left with nothing.

 However, healing from hurt will always start with you and not from anyone else, even from the one who broke your heart.

 Some people, though hurt, will still put others first.
 That will not do you any good.
 Instead, your feelings will become invalid; sometimes, the person who hurt you might think you’re just okay.

 It’s time to focus on yourself and know what you need to heal.